ibmresilient/resilient-python-api/python/examples/circuits/file-lookup/README.md

 ## Configuring the Integration

 The script reads configuration parameters from a file.
-The configuration file is named `resilient_splunk_search.config`, in the same directory as the scripts.
+The configuration file is named `app.config`, in the same directory as the scripts.
 Edit this file to provide appropriate values appropriate for your environment (server URL and authentication credentials).
 Verify that the logging directory has been created.